KKR & Co.: Early 1990s: The aftermath of RJR Nabisco

-The buyout of RJR Nabisco was completed in April 1989 and KKR would spend the early 1990s repaying the RJR's enormous debt load through a series of asset sales and restructuring transactions.
+The buyout of RJR Nabisco was completed in April 1989 and KKR spent the early 1990s repaying the debt load through asset sales and restructuring transactions.
 KKR did not complete a single investment in 1990, the first such year since 1982.
 KKR began to focus primarily on its existing portfolio companies acquired during the buyout boom of the late 1980s.
 Six of KKR's portfolio companies completed IPOs in 1991, including RJR Nabisco and Duracell.

-As the new decade began, KKR began restructuring RJR.
-In January 1990, it completed the sale of RJR's Del Monte Foods to a group led by Merrill Lynch.
+In January 1990, KKR completed the sale of RJR's Del Monte Foods to a group led by Merrill Lynch.
 KKR had originally identified a group of divisions that it could sell to reduce debt.
-Over the coming years, RJR would pursue a number of additional restructurings, equity injections, and public offerings of stock to provide the company with added financial flexibility.

 KKR contributed $1.7 billion of new equity into RJR in July 1990 to complete a restructuring of the company's balance sheet.
 KKR's equity contribution as part of the original leveraged buyout of RJR had been only $1.5 billion.
-In mid-December 1990, RJR announced an exchange offer that would swap debt in RJR for a new public stock in the company, effectively an unusual means of taking RJR public again and simultaneously reducing debt on the company.
+In December 1990, RJR announced an exchange offer to swap debt in RJR for a new public stock in the company, effectively an unusual means of an initial public offering and simultaneously reducing debt on the company.